 Perhaps she was fortunate to be appropriately curious at the right place and the right time.
 But this was not mere serendipity.
 Bluma conducted experiments with the waiters and published her findings.

-The Zeigarik Effect main contribution to couples therapy is the implication of her research.
+The Zeigarik Effect’s main contribution to couples therapy was the implication of her research.
 It suggests that attachment injuries, such as regrettable incidents, and the equally regrettable resentments which follow, are “undelivered plates” which loiter in the kitchen sink of memory.
 Collect too many of these undelivered plates, and your kitchen is one inconsolable mess.

 The Zeigarnik Effect, with its focus on “undelivered plates” is a mother to a number of core couples therapy interventions.

 Over the last few years, there has been a new wave of research into the matter and measure of human willpower.

 And Bluma’s musings from nearly a century ago have utility here as well.
 Baumeister and Tierney reminded us again of the power of the Zeigarnik Effect in this quote from their book “Willpower: Rediscovering the Greatest Human Strength”

 “When you try to ignore unfinished tasks, your unconscious keeps fretting about them in the same way that an ear worm keeps playing an unfinished song.
 You can’t banish them from your brain by procrastinating or by willing yourself to forget them” Baumeister and Tierney.